NebulousLabs/Sia/doc/API.md

 * /wallet/unlock               [POST]

 The first time that the wallet is ever created, the wallet will be unencrypted and locked.
-The wallet must be encrypted using a call to /wallet/encrypt.
+The wallet must be initialized and encrypted using a call to /wallet/init.
 After encrypting the wallet, the wallet must be unlocked.
 From that point forward (including restarting siad), the wallet will be encrypted, and only the call to /wallet/unlock will be needed.

 #### /wallet [GET]